MuhammadReda/dcom-angular-dialog/README.md

     - animate       {Boolean}
         when false, modal is not animated when displaying (true by default)

+###Overwrite default template folder for your application
+You can set where your templates are located by setting the value of `TEMPLATE_FOLDER` after your module's initialization.
+(If no value is set, the value defaults to `/`)

+    angular.module('dcModal')
+        .value('TEMPLATE_FOLDER', 'path/to/templates/folder');

+This means when you call `dialogService.create('error');`, this will load the template **/path/to/templates/folder/error.html**.

+### Set application's default template
+Set application's default template by setting the value of `DEFAULT_TEMPLATE_FILE` after your module's initialization.
+(If no value is set, the value defaults to `templates/default.html`)

+    angular.module('dcModal')
+        .value('DEFAULT_TEMPLATE_FILE', 'path/to/default/template.html');

 ###Credits

 Thanks to [capaj](http://github.com/capaj) for the initial idea.